Bariatric Weight-Loss Surgery Services

-The University of Kansas Health System offers bariatric surgery, metabolic care and comprehensive services to support you through a successful weight loss journey with long-lasting, positive outcomes to improve your health.
-Our experienced, board-certified surgeons offer current techniques with minimum downtime.
+The University of Kansas Health System offers bariatric surgery, metabolic care and comprehensive services to support you through a successful weight-loss journey with long-lasting, positive outcomes to improve your health.
+Our experienced, board-certified surgeons offer the latest techniques with minimal downtime.

-Being overweight can put you at risk for several medical conditions, such as heart disease, diabetes, metabolic syndrome and more.
-Weight loss surgery, also called bariatric surgery, is an excellent solution for those looking to improve a weight-related disease or reduce the risk of developing obesity-related illness.
-Weight loss surgery reduces the size of the stomach, altering the amount of food and nutrients the body can absorb, causing dramatic weight loss.
+Obesity can put you at risk for several medical conditions, such as heart disease, diabetes, metabolic syndrome and more.
+Weight-loss surgery, also called bariatric surgery, can be an excellent solution for those looking to improve a weight-related disease or reduce the risk of developing an obesity-related illness.

-The University of Kansas Health System offers comprehensive weight loss surgery solutions for people who want to improve their health.
+The University of Kansas Health System offers comprehensive weight-loss surgery solutions for people who want to improve their health.
 Our board-certified physicians have been performing bariatric surgery since 2002.
-All are are fellows of the American College of Surgeons and the American Society of Metabolic and Bariatric Surgery.
+All are fellows of the American College of Surgeons and the American Society of Metabolic and Bariatric Surgery.

 Take the first step.
 Watch the video now.

-Many people successfully lose weight after surgery.
+The specifics of your bariatric surgery will vary, depending on the approach used by your surgeon.
+Many people successfully lose weight after bariatric surgery.
 It’s normal to experience some pain and discomfort, and the recovery time depends on the type of procedure and each person’s health.

 Exercise is also a part of a healthy lifestyle plan.
 You will start slowly and eventually work toward a suggested exercise routine to build strength as you continue to lose weight.